gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ```

 ### -Schedule
+Note: This parameter is not available in the preview version of the scanner.
+Instead, use the [Azure portal to configure the scanner](/information-protection/deploy-aip-scanner-preview).

-Specifies how often the scanner runs on the specified data repositories:
+For the general availability version: Specifies how often the scanner runs on the specified data repositories:

 - Manual: A single scan, started manually.
 For example, by running [Start-AIPScan](./Start-AIPScan.md).
 When the schedule is set to manual and you want to run a new scan, you must rerun the Start-AIPScan cmdlet.
 This manual schedule option is useful when the *Enforce* parameter is set to Off, so that the scanner runs one time and you can check the results in the report.
 - Always: The specified data repositories are repeatedly scanned in sequence and the Azure Information Protection Scanner service is not stopped.
 Use this option to scan for files that are modified or added to the data repositories.
 This option is most useful when the *Enforce* parameter is set to On because it ensures all files will be scanned.
 Every hour, the policy is checked for changes and if necessary, downloaded.
 The new policy is used for the next scan cycle.
 You can also download the latest changes by restarting the service.